Birmingham–Jefferson Convention Complex: Arena

-In 2022, the arena will host the dancesport and gymnastics competitions for the 2022 World Games.
+In 2023, the arena hosted the 1st and 2nd rounds of the NCAA March Madness Men's tournament.

 Stadium

 Construction of a new football stadium, located just east of the main complex, began on July 25, 2019 with grading work.
 A ceremonial groundbreaking had been held on December 13, 2018.
 During construction, the venue was named Protective Stadium via a sponsorship deal with the Birmingham-based Protective Life insurance company.
 The 47,100-seat facility opened on October 2, 2021 as the new home of UAB Blazers football, with UAB's first game being a 36–12 loss to Liberty.
-It will serve as the site of the opening and closing ceremonies of the 2022 World Games, but cannot host any competitions due to World Games rules.
+It served as the site of the opening and closing ceremonies of the 2022 World Games.
+On June 4, 2022, country superstar Garth Brooks performed at the first concert ever held at the stadium.

-Concert hall
+Concert Hall

 The 2,835 -seat BJCC Concert Hall was the home of the Alabama Symphony Orchestra before moving to UAB's state of the art Alys Stephens Center.
 Concerts and touring Broadway and family shows are also held here.
 It features an 84 ft-by-88-foot (25.5-x-27-m) stage with a 24-foot-(7.3 m)-tall proscenium.
 Its grid height of 105 feet (32 m) makes the concert hall the tallest building in the complex.
 There is also a pipe organ at the Concert Hall, and backstage there are 2 chorus rooms and 12 dressing rooms, as well as two rehearsal areas and a VIP Reception Room.
-The 2022 World Games powerlifting competitions will be held at the Concert Hall.

-Theater
+Theatre

-The 1,000-seat BJCC Theater is used for operas, ballets, and smaller concerts and stage shows, and is also home to the Birmingham Children's Theatre, the nation's largest children's theater.
-The theater contains a 46-by-70-foot (14-by-21-meter) stage and a grid height of 58 feet (17.5 m).
+The 1,000-seat BJCC Theatre is used for operas, ballets, and smaller concerts and stage shows, and is also home to the Birmingham Children's Theatre, the nation's largest children's theater.
+The theatre contains a 46-by-70-foot (14-by-21-meter) stage and a grid height of 58 feet (17.5 m).
 There are 2 rehearsal areas, 2 chorus dressing rooms and 6 dressing rooms, including a star's dressing room.